behemphi/behemphi-python-flask-dev-env/README.md

 You can verify you have a good build by running the container interactively:

 ```
-docker run -it \
-  --env-file env-dev.txt \
-  --publish 5000:5001 \
-  --volume "/Users/boyd.hemphill/code/tackle-python-flask-dev-env/:/opt/service" \
-  wine-purse bash
+docker compose up
 ```

+Visit the fancy app [http://127.0.0.1:8000](http://127.0.0.1:8000)

+### Tooling Tips

+Docker provides an outstanding GUI for developers to leverage.
+Find the Docker Desktop application.

+1. In the left menu, click on the "Containers" icon.
+   1. You will see a list with your one stack in it.
+   1. Click to expand the stack.
+1. Click on the Name of the container (not the stack)
+   1. you are looking at the container Logs!
+   1. Reload your browser and see a new request come up
+1. In the upper right are some controls in circles.
+   1. Click on the CLI control and type.
-This leaves you sitting as the `root` user as a bash prompt.
+      1. This leaves you sitting as the `root` user at a shell prompt.
 Try the following to get an idea of how development will work.
+         1. Container: Type `bash` to get a more familiar and functional shell.
          1. Container: `cd /opt/app`
          1. Container: `cat __init__.py`
          1. Local Code Editor: Add the comment `# I am coding` to the top of `__init__.py` and save
          1. Container: `cat __init__.py`
+    1. In the running continer issue the command: `env | grep FLASK`
+       1. You will see the values that are set in the containers environment from the `docker-compose.yml` file.
+ 1. Local Code Editor: Edit app/routes.py and change the string to "Hello Tackle world"
+    1. Note that when you save the file the logs role to show the server restarted.
+This is real time development based on a Flask construct of running with the `FLASK_ENV` set to "development"

-Now you see the file has your addition.
-What you are seeing is the ability to work on your workstation (laptop) while using a container to run the software while changes to the running code are happening in real time.
+    1. Reload your browser and see that your change took effect.
+This works because the code on your workstation is mounted as if in the running container.
+Changes locally are reflected in the container in real time.

-Now see that the environment variables are set.
-In the container:

-`env | grep`

-You will see settings from the `env-dev.txt` file.

-Try some other stuff to satisfy your curiousity about that container.

 Once you are done poking around in the container, exit (container will stop) and continue.

-## Hello World

-ex

-# Code, Config and Runtime
+## Building and Testing